Amanda Knox expected to get warm welcome in Seattle

 Knox, who grew up in the close-knit West Seattle neighborhood where both of her divorced parents still live, was expected to land at Seattle-Tacoma International Airport shortly after 5 p.m. local time.

-Prosecutors, who called Knox a "she-devil" and accused her of killing Kercher during a sex-game gone wrong, have vowed to appeal the verdict overturning her conviction.

-Kercher's family has refrained from criticizing Knox or Sollecito but has said repeatedly that Meredith has been forgotten in the media frenzy.
+It was not immediately clear whether she would head directly home or would speak to reporters on her arrival.

-Knox's supporters cheered, cried and hugged on Monday at the news that she had been released.
+Knox's supporters cheered, cried and hugged on Monday at the news that she had been freed after nearly four years in an Italian prison for the November 1, 2007 murder of her British housemate, Meredith Kercher.

 Her home area, framed by Puget Sound waters on three sides, is one of Seattle's oldest neighborhoods and is known for its strong sense of community.